AndersenLab/dry-guide/docs/VAST.md

 `scr4_eande106` is a small partition primarily used for scratch space.
 It's currently empty, and it's supposed to be used only to hold small test files and scripts, with the aim to eventually delete such test files and reuse this space.**

-### analysis (eande106_data)
+### analysis (data_eande106)

 This directory contains non-data output and analyses from general lab pipelines (i.e. `wi-gatk` or `alignment-nf`).
 It is organized by pipeline and then by analysis type-date. **If you are running these pipelines (including `nil-ril-nf`) it is important that you move your analysis folder here once complete (and out of your personal folder) so that everyone has access to the results.**

-### software (eande106_data)
+### software (data_eande106)

 **General**
-This is a great location to download any software tools or packages that you need to use that you cannot access with Quest or create a conda environment for.
+This is a great location to download any software tools or packages that you need to use that you cannot access with Rockfish or create a conda environment for.
 Especially important if they are software packages that other people in the lab might also use, as it is a shared space.

 **Conda environments**